RezaMoghadam/Group-Project-Data-NYC-FHV/README.md

-### NYC FHV Trip Data Analysis – DSC 232 Group Project
+# NYC FHV Trip Data Analysis – DSC 232 Group Project
+## Project Overview
+This project analyzes New York City’s High Volume For-Hire Vehicle (FHV) trip data — including Uber and Lyft — from 2019 to 2022 using PySpark for large-scale processing.
+The primary objective is to identify key factors that influence driver earnings across time, location, and trip characteristics.
+By uncovering these patterns, the analysis can provide insights into fair pricing for riders and optimal decision-making strategies for drivers in an urban landscape that extends beyond New York City.
 ## Milestone One
-## Project Overview
-This project explores New York City's High Volume For-Hire Vehicle (FHV) data (Uber, Lyft, etc.) from 2019 to 2022 using PySpark for large-scale analysis.

-## Dataset
+### Dataset
 Source: NYC Taxi & Limousine Commission

 Format: Parquet (~19 GB compressed)